 |

-Imagine doing a full backup every Sunday and a differential backup every Monday through Saturday.
-Your entire file system takes up 2 TB and the new data that is added daily requires 100 GB.
-Due to a hardware defect on Wednesday evening, you cannot avoid a restore.
-To get your current data set again, you have to restore two backup files: 1. the full backup from Sunday (2 TB) and 2. the differential backup from Wednesday, ie: a summary of all changes made on Monday, Tuesday and Wednesday have taken place.
-(0.3 TB)
+Imagine you make a full backup every Sunday and a differential backup from Monday to Saturday.
+Your entire file system takes up 2 TB and the new data added daily requires 100 GB.
+Due to a hardware defect on Wednesday evening, you will not be able to avoid a restore.
+To get your current data set back, you need to restore two backup files: 1. the full backup from Sunday (2 TB) and 2. the differential backup from Wednesday, i.e. a summary of all changes that took place on Monday, Tuesday and Wednesday (0.3 TB).

-Advantage differential backup | Disadvantages differential backup |
+Advantages differential backup | Disadvantages differential backup |

 |